mypreview/Conj/docs/managing-products.md

 ![Adding a Simple Product](img/adding-simple-product.png)

-1. Login to the your WordPress Dashboard.
+1. Login to your WordPress Dashboard.
 2. Click the **Products** tab.
 3. Click the **Add New** sub-tab.
 4. Enter a product **Title** and **Description**.